 - Dissolve the tomato concentrate in a glass of water and add to the meat

 - Lower the heat, add salt and pepper and cook until the stock is creamy, then turn off the heat and allow to cool

-- Shape the arancini and put in the freezer a couple of hours before passing the arancini in the batter
+- Shape the arancini and put in the fridge a couple of hours before passing the arancini in the batter

 How to shape the arancini

 How to frying the arancini

 The finishing touch

 Put the arancini in the batter and in the bread crumbs as follows:

 - Add the egg and water and beat well with whips

 - When the batter is smooth and dense, pass the arancini